Laragear/SubscriptionsDemo/README.md

 > [!IMPORTANT]
 >
 > Terminating a Subscription doesn't detach the admin from it, but it will detach all other subscribers.
-This can be disabled with `terminate(true)` over the subscription.
+This can be disabled with `terminateWithoutDetaching()` over the subscription
 >
 > ```php
-> $user->subscription->terminate(true);
+> $user->subscription->terminateWithoutDetaching();
 > ```
 >